malc-u/fostoria/README.md

 - Button "Order prints" - directing to the all photos gallery

 #### About page
-- information about the author
+- Information about the author
-- accordion with Frequently Asked Questions
+- Accordion with Frequently Asked Questions

+#### Gallery
+- Page header
+- 8 photographs displayed in 2 rows x 4 photos on big scrrens, 4 rows x 2 photos on medium screens and 8 rows x 1 photo on mobiles
+- Paginator allowing to go through gallery - with active page coloured:
+ - on first page there are 3 buttons "1", "Next" and "Last"
+ - following pages- except last - consisting of 5 buttons - "First", "Previous", Current page "number", "Next" and "Last"
+ - last page is similar to first one - showing 3 buttons - "First", "Previous" and Current/last page "number"

 ### Features Left to Implement